Bible translations into Prekmurje Slovene

 The first New Testament in Prekmurje Slovene appeared in 1771: the Nouvi Zákon of István Küzmics.
 This was distinct from Bible translations into Slovene, such as that of Miklós Küzmics.

 Between the 16th and 19th centuries there were few literary standards for Slovene in Styria, Carniola, Carinthia, Hungary, and the Slovenian Littoral.
 Primož Trubar published the fully translations of the books in the New Testament, Jurij Dalmatin the full Bible.
-Other regional standards did not produce more experiments, only the Prekmurje dialect spoken in Hungary.
+Other regional standards did not produce more experiments, only the Prekmurje Slovene spoken in Hungary.

 First experiments

 The Hungarian Slovenes also knew the central Slovene books and Dalmatin's Bible, but hardly understood the central Slovene.
 They also used a few Kajkavian books.
 In the 16th century, writers experimented with a separate Prekmurje written standard and the Old Hymnal of Martjanci (the second book) contained Psalms (Žoltárje, 30, 23, 14, 95, 146, 133, 12, 42, 46), mostly adaptations from Kajkavian Croatian.

 The first Kajkavian printed book Postilla from Antun Vramec also have citations from the Gospels.
-András Rogan, priest of Dekležin (Dokležovje) was transcribe the Postilla, but this manuscript has some Prekmurje lexemes.
+András Rogan, priest of Dekležin (Dokležovje) was transcribe the Postilla, but this manuscript has some Prekmurje Slovene lexemes.

 Ferenc Temlin published the first printed book in Prekmurje Slovene in 1715, which was still influenced by Kajkavian.
 This book contains a few citations and psalms (145, 147).
 The Abeczedarium Szlowenszko (1725) can be found the fully translation of the 5th, 6th, and 23rd psalms.
 Although this book also influenced by the Kajkavian, the psalms are adaptations from the Dalmatin's Bible.
 Mihály Szever Vanecsai in his book Réd zvelicsánsztva'1 translate the 1st, 25th and 32nd. psalms.